-Only apply if you're prepared to drive 5-10 hours one way.
+Only apply if you are ready to adopt now and prepared to drive 5-10 hours one way.

 We understand that it seems like a long process to get through to just meet a dog, however, we want to ensure that dogs and families are a good match - and that the dog you are interested in is still available once you're approved.
 Although we try our best, not all adopters end up adopting a Weim from us.
 Factors such as requirements for both the dog and the adopter may not be a good match.
 Examples include: other dogs/cats in the home, unfenced or no backyard, small children, time left alone etc..
 We also feel it important to have potential adopter’s screened adequately to ensure that we know who may be engaging with our volunteers and visiting our foster familys' homes.
 Their peace of mind and safety is of utmost importance to GLWR.

 We want every prospective family to be 100% comfortable with their decision to adopt a rescued Weimaraner.
 If at any time “it’s just not working out,” we are always happy to take the dog back - no questions asked.
-Please note that per the adoption agreement GLWR requires that the dog must be returned to the rescue if you are cannot to keep the dog.
+Please note that per the adoption agreement GLWR requires that the dog must be returned to the rescue.
 We will work with you as needed to coordinate and ensure the dog’s safe return.

 No fee is required to apply.
-The application process consists of the following: written application, reference check, phone interview, and lastly a home environment verification; which may be either a physical home visit by a GLWR volunteer or possibly a digital tour of the home depending upon logistics and timing.
-Please be open, honest, and thoroughly complete while filling out the online adoption application.
-Personal information will never be shared with anyone outside of GLWR The application process takes time.
-On average it takes about 2 weeks to complete.
-Delays in obtaining information from references, etc., can increase the processing time.
-Please be open, honest, and thoroughly complete while filling out the online adoption application.
+The application process consists of the following: online application, reference check(s), phone interview, and lastly a home digital tour.
+Please be open, honest, and thoroughly complete while filling out the adoption application.
 Personal information will never be shared with anyone outside of GLWR.
+The application process takes about 2 weeks to complete.
+Delays in obtaining information from references, etc., can delay approvals.

-When a match is found, a GLWR Adoption Coordinator will call you.
-They'll tell you about the dog and put you in touch with the foster family who will in turn provide you with personal details and set up a time for the entire family (including current dogs) to visit with the dog in their home. *note - a match can take few weeks to several months and maybe even longer depending on your requirements (young, female good with cats & small children for example) and the dogs available.
+When a match is found, a GLWR Adoption Coordinator will call.
+They'll tell you about the dog and put you in touch with the foster family who will in turn provide you with personal details and set up a time for the entire family (including current dogs) to visit with the dog in their home. *note - a match can take a few weeks to several months and maybe even longer depending on your requirements (young, female good with cats & small children for example) and the dogs currently waiting for homes.
 We make every effort to match the right Weimaraner with your family dynamics and lifestyle and hope to make a successful placement that will result in a lifetime match.